 - This site lists skills, knowledge, and educational requirements for various careers, like art librarian, antiques dealer, curatorial consultant, and more, open to art historians.
 Links are also provided, in some cases, to additional resources related to these careers.

-- Career Development (College Art Association)
+- Career Learning Center (College Art Association)

 - International Directory of Art Libraries